Danbury, Connecticut: Geography

 According to the United States Census Bureau, Danbury has a total area of 44.3 sqmi, of which 42.1 sqmi is land and 2.2 sqmi, or 4.94%, is water.
 The city is located in the foothills of the Berkshire Mountains on low-lying land just south of Candlewood Lake (the City includes the southern parts of the lake).
 It developed along the Still River, which flows generally from west to east through the city before joining the Housatonic River.
 The city's terrain includes rolling hills and not-very-tall mountains to the west and northwest called the Western Highland.
 Ground elevations in the city range from 378 feet to 1,050 feet above sea level.

 A geologic fault known as Cameron's Line runs through Danbury.

-Neighboring towns

 Pollution

 The hatmaking fur-removal process was based on the use of mercury nitrate.
 The waste caused serious water pollution as the hat manufacturers dumped it into the Still River throughout the late 19th century and into the 1940s.
 This toxic product flowed into the Housatonic River and Long Island Sound, affecting water quality and various fish and other organisms.

 Field studies conducted in the Still River basin in the 21st century have detected the continuing presence of high levels of mercury in the river sediments and nearby soils.